 The Trooping of the Colour

-An orderly crosses the approach road to take the pace stick from the Regimental Sergeant Major who draws his sword, the only time an RSM will do so on any parade in peacetime.
+An orderly crosses the approach road to take the pace stick from the Regimental Sergeant Major who draws his sword, the only time an RSM will do so, in peacetime, is on a parade where a Colour is trooped.

 The 'Escort For the Colour' marches off in quick time to the tune the 'British Grenadiers'.
 No matter which regiment's colour is being trooped, the 'British Grenadiers' is always used at this point in the parade because the right flank company of every battalion used to be a grenadier company.